top of page

 Research

 In addition to my clinical work I am heavily involved in research and education.
-I have recently completed my PhD through the University of Sydney assessing the role of faecal microbiota transplantation (FMT) in gastrointestinal diseases.
-I was awarded the Vincent Fairfax Family Foundation Research Entry Scholarship through the Royal Australasian College of Physicians and have been awarded over $300,000 of research funding through organisations including the Gastroenterological Society of Australia, Gutsy Group and The St Vincent’s Clinic Foundation.
+I completed my PhD through the University of Sydney assessing the role of faecal microbiota transplantation (FMT) in gastrointestinal diseases.
+I was awarded the Vincent Fairfax Family Foundation Research Entry Scholarship through the Royal Australasian College of Physicians and have been awarded over $2 million of research funding through organisations including the Gastroenterological Society of Australia, Gutsy Group, The St Vincent’s Clinic Foundation, NSW Health and the Cancer Research Institute.

 I regularly publish my research in peer-reviewed medical journals, with recent articles on the management of Crohn’s disease, ulcerative colitis, liver disease and the microbiome.
 I was the lead author on the Australian guidelines of the use of FMT and I continue to coordinate a trial utilising oral FMT in the management of ulcerative colitis (LOTUS Study).